mraif13/quote.js/README.md

 ![Quote JS logo](/img/banner.png)

-A extremely easy to use Javascript library for quotes.
-A new quote is displayed with every reload.
+A extremely easy to use Javascript library for quotes, a new quote is displayed with every reload.

 ---